department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

     * Fillable PDF forms that require a desktop version of Adobe Acrobat are problematic for many people, as evidenced by the findings above.

 1. Since fillable PDF forms will continue to exist at least in the near term, add instructions above each download link--even though most people won't read them because a few might.
-    1. Add the instructions to the form detail pages, in addition to the form search results page where it was tested.
+    1. Add the instructions to the form detail pages, in addition to the form search results page where we tested.
+Consider adding that you have to be on a computer to fill out the form.
     1. Consider adding detailed platform-specific instructions (e.g., mobile vs. desktop and Windows vs. Mac) to the R&S article.
+We need to be clear that mobile devices can't be used to fill out the forms online and provide alternate instructions (i.e., use a computer with Adobe Acrobat Reader to fill out the form, or print the form and fill it out on paper)

     1. In the R&S article, copy the "Get Acrobat Reader for free from Adobe" link to just below the numbered steps (so it isn't overlooked after reading the steps).